Following Moderation & Responsibility with Distilled Spirits

 • Grams of fat per serving size

-The “Serving Facts” information will be provided in a TTB approved format and located either on the product label or on a company website with an on-label QR code or website reference.
+The Serving Facts information is provided in a TTB approved format and located either on the product label or on a company website with an on-label QR code or website reference.
 TTB currently provides two approved formats through a serving facts panel or statement of average analysis.
 This is in addition to all of the other information that has long been required to provide consumers with information about the contents of spirits products, such as alcohol content, defined class and type, and statement of composition (for many products).

-This scope of this commitment, however, does not extend to limited-run test products available on-site at production facilities and tasting rooms and will only apply to new labels.
+The scope of this commitment, however, does not extend to limited-run test products available on-site at production facilities and tasting rooms and will only apply to new labels.
 Members will be permitted to deplete existing label stock before printing new labels with this information.